 Carolus Solar PV1 (Pty) Ltd is proposing the development of a Photovoltaic (PV) Solar Energy Facility and associated infrastructure on Portion 3 of the Farm Carolus Poort No.3, located approximately 10 km east of De Aar within the Emthanjeni Local Municipality in the Northern Cape Province.
-The facility will have a contracted capacity of up to 120 MW and will be known as Carolus Solar PV1.
-The project is planned as part of a cluster of renewable energy facilities known as Pixley Park, which includes three (3) additional Solar PV Facilities (Wagt Solar PV1, Rietfontein PV1, and Fontein Solar PV1), and grid connection infrastructure connecting the facilities to the existing Hydra Substation.
+The facility will have a contracted capacity of up to 100 MW and will be known as Carolus Solar PV1.
+The project is planned as part of a cluster of renewable energy facilities known as Pixley Park, which includes three (3) additional 100 MW Solar PV Facilities (Wagt Solar PV1, Rietfontein PV1, and Fontein Solar PV1), and grid connection infrastructure connecting the facilities to the existing Hydra Substation.
+The projects will all connect to the new Vetlaagte Main Transmission Substation (MTS) via the Wag 'n Bietjie MTS.